rafaelcorro/lunium-framework/README.md

 ├── config/                                 # → Configuration directory
 │   └── config.php                          # → This file is used to configure the framework
 ├── log/                                    # → Contains the system log
-│   └── sys.log                             # → Is a file that records either events that occur in the system ├── public/                                 # → The public directory contains the index.php and HTACCESS
+│   └── sys.log                             # → Records either events that occur in the system
+├── public/                                 # → The public directory contains the index.php and HTACCESS
 │   ├── .htaccess                           # → Configuration file for use on web servers running the Apache │   └── index.php                           # → The front controller for all HTTP requests
 ├── system/                                 # → The system directory
 │   ├── core/                               # → The core directory
-│   │   ├── app.php                         # → Loads the modules with their controllers, models and views.
+│   │   ├── app.php                         # → Loads the modules with their controllers, models and views
 │   │   ├── controller.php                  # → Is the base controller
-│   │   ├── database.php                    # → Provides functions to connect  from a MySQL database.
+│   │   ├── database.php                    # → Provides functions to connect  from a MySQL database
 │   │   ├── model.php                       # → Is the base model
 │   │   ├── navbar.php                      # → Generate the menu dynamically.
 │   │   ├── session.php                     # → Provides the functions of the sessions.